 The gaseous radioactivity released from the steam generator blowdown tank vent is measured by analyzing liquid or steam condensate grab samples with a germanium detector.
-A factor R, a ratio of unit masses between water flashing to steam and water entering the tank, is used to calculate the activity.
+The ratio of unit masses of water flashing to steam and water entering the tank is used to calculate the activity.
 The isotopic concentrations are assumed to remain constant between grab samples.